chapmanu/web-components/README.md

 ### Style Guide

-All css classes use dashes as seperators.
+All css classes and ids use dashes as seperators.
 ```
 .feed-event   // GOOD
 .feedEvent    // BAD
+#main-content // GOOD
-.feed_event // BAD
+#main_content // BAD
 ```

 ### Releasing a New Bower Version